CE-Modding/CE_Mods/CE - EricJ's Helicopters Edited/MH-60/README.md

     - Only Tracking Munitions (Missiles such like AGM-114 etc) can be fitted to the furthest pylons.

 - CE_MH60M_DAP_2xLASS_M230_CO: MH-60M DAP (CAS/2xLASS [M230/Pylon]  Co-Pilot Required)
-  - Pilot side (Right) pylon is controlled by Pilot, Co-Pilot side (Left) is controlled by Co-Pilot.
+  - Pilot side (Left) pylon is controlled by Pilot, Co-Pilot side (Right) is controlled by Co-Pilot.
-    - Only the provided M230 Cannon is on right pylon, it cannot be changed.
+    - Only the provided M230 Cannon is on left pylon, it cannot be changed.
-    - Only Tracking Munitions (Missiles such like AGM-114 etc) can be fitted to the left pylon.
+    - Only Tracking Munitions (Missiles such like AGM-114 etc) can be fitted to the right pylon.

 - CE_MH60M_DAP_4xLASS_M230_CO: MH-60M DAP (CAS/4xLASS [M230/Pylon]  Co-Pilot Required)
   - - Pylons closest to the aircraft are controlled by the Pilot, pylons furthest from the aircraft are controlled by the Co-Pilot.
-    - Only Direct Fire Munitions (Rocket Pods etc) can be fitted to the closest right-side pylon, the M230 Cannon (left-side) cannot be changed.
+    - Only Direct Fire Munitions (Rocket Pods etc) can be fitted to the closest right-side pylon, the M230 Cannon (Left-side) cannot be changed.
     - Only Tracking Munitions (Missiles such like AGM-114 etc) can be fitted to the furthest pylons.

 ### Addons Required: